 A common reason why the John Deere mower deck gets stuck in the up position is a jammed lift lever.
 The lift rod may also slip out of its place and prevent lowering.
 Pushing the deck hanger too far up during maintenance is another common reason.

-Unstuck JD Mower Deck From Up Position
+How To Fix JD Mower Deck From Being Stuck In Up Position

 Finding the culprit when the John Deere mower deck is stuck in the highest position seems challenging.
 However, the potential problems are relatively easy to identify and deal with.
 Check out the issues below to find the right fix.